hirschlisa/sciencecommunication/Course_sciencecomm.md

 # Section 1: Basics of Science communication: what, and why

-In this section you will read up on the basics of Science communication: what is it, and why does it matter?
+In this section you will read up on the basics of Science Communication: what is it, and why does it matter?
 We want to set you up to understand the basics, before showing you how to actually engage in Science Communication yourself!

 ## 1.1 What is Science Communication?
 Science communication is all communication efforts about science, scientific results and findings.
 Communication research uses the concept of framing to underline that communication only gets meaning in its context and depends on how a message is being constructed – or “framed”.
 Take a look at different definitions below: